How International Bank Wires Work: Rates, Fees, and Transfer Times

 Your bank will then tell you how much they’ll charge for the transfer and your exchange rate.
-U.S. banks typically charge fixed fees of between $30 and $50 and you’ll also get a worse exchange rate than you might elsewhere.
-Overall, expect to pay around five to seven percent more for a transfer than through a specialist provider.
+U.S. banks typically charge fixed fees of between US$30-50 and you’ll also get a worse exchange rate than you might elsewhere.
+Overall, expect to pay around 5-7% more for a transfer than through a specialist provider.
 Confirm how you want to pay for your transfer, this will typically be directly from your bank account.

 Finally, check all of the details are correct, especially the recipient details.
-Once that’s done, confirm your transfer and the bank will process your money and send it to the recipient.
+Once that’s done, confirm your transfer and the bank will process your money and send it to your recipient.

 Send an international wire in person at a bank branch

-Some banks may require you to visit a branch or you may prefer the support that a bank specialist can provide.
+Some banks may require you to visit a branch.
 You’ll need to bring along your banking details and identification, together with details of the recipient.
-Other than that, in-branch transfers are similar to online transfers, except you’ll be providing the details to another person instead of a website.

 Send an international transfer over the phone